gui-wf/mpv-gradual-pause/README.md

 # MPV Gradual Pause

-A sophisticated MPV script that adds smooth audio fade effects when pausing/unpausing video playback, eliminating jarring audio cuts for a more pleasant viewing experience.
+MPV script that adds smooth audio fade effects when pausing/unpausing

+Do the immediate audio cut on pausing media bugs you?
+Frustrate no more -> I fade the audio on your music and video experience.

+I'm an MPV Script that adds a fade-in and fade-out effect when pausing or unpausing music/video playback.

+Features logarithmic and linear volume curves, MPRIS "integration" support, and robust state management for seamless operation with external pause controls.

 ## Features